South Australian blackouts demonstrate need to explore alternative energy options

 With questions surrounding the reliability of the energy sector following recent blackouts in South Australia and high temperatures in New South Wales, CEO for not for profit research group CO2CRC, Tania Constable has stated power shortages demonstrate a need to explore alternative options - not just renewables, to provide clean and affordable energy in Australia.

-While Constable embraced the role of renewables as part of Australia’s clean energy system, she was concerned by the risk of potential power outages during the summer heat.
+While Constable embraced the role of renewables as part of Australia’s clean energy system, she was concerned by the risk of potential power outages during the summer heat, not just in South Australia, but around the country.

 “We are the world’s largest exporter of coal, and yet we haven’t built a single advanced coal power plant with carbon capture and storage (CCS), which removes more than 90 percent of emissions,” said Constable.